visgl/deck.gl/docs/api-reference/widgets/overview.md

 new deck.FullscreenWidget({});
 ```

-## CSS Themeing
+## CSS Theming

-Define CSS variables to customize the appearance of widgets.
+Customizing the appearance of widgets can be achieved using CSS variables.
+This section provides guidance on how to theme widgets at different levels of specificity.

+### Global Theming

-Apply to all wigdets with the `.deck-widget` selector:
+Apply to all wigdets with the `.deck-widget` selector.

 ```css
 .deck-widget {